 Have “manipulative toys” around.
 These allow children to transform them into something else, depending on how they play with them.
 For example, a rattle can be loud or soft, depending on how hard they shake it.

 Engage in “repetitive play”.
 Repeating actions over and over, like dropping a toy and picking it up time after time, helps children learn about complex concepts like gravity and cause and effect.

-Ask “how”, “why” and “what” questions constantly to get your little one thinking and questioning his or her experiences.
+Ask “how”, “why” and “what” questions constantly to get your little one thinking and questioning his experiences.